guilhemmarchand/trackme/docs/userguide.rst

    :alt: img/first_steps/img001_tabs
    :align: center

-- ``DATA SOURCES TRACKING`` exposes the tracking of data sources, in its default this represents the association of an ``index + ":" + sourcetype``
+- ``DATA SOURCES TRACKING`` shows the tracking of data sources, by default a data source is a breakdown of your data on a per ``index + ":" + sourcetype``
-- ``DATA HOSTS TRACKING`` exposes all the data discovered for each ``host sending events`` to Splunk
+- ``DATA HOSTS TRACKING`` shows data discovered for each ``host sending events`` to Splunk
-- ``METRIC HOSTS TRACKING`` exposes all the metrics discovered for each ``host sending metrics`` to Splunk
+- ``METRIC HOSTS TRACKING`` shows metrics discovered for each ``host sending metrics`` to Splunk
-- ``INVESTIGATE STATUS FLIPPING`` exposes the detection of an entity switching from a state, example green, to another state like red
+- ``INVESTIGATE STATUS FLIPPING`` shows the detection of an entity switching from a state, example green, to another state like red
-- ``INVESITAGE AUDIT CHANGES`` exposes all changes performed within the UI for auditing and review purposes
+- ``INVESITAGE AUDIT CHANGES`` shows all changes performed within the UI for auditing and review purposes

 Data Sources tracking and features
 ----------------------------------